4d/docs/website/translated_docs/es/ServerWindow/users.md

 For each user connected to the server, the list provides the following information:

-- System of the client machine (macOS or Windows) as an icon.
+- Sistema de la máquina cliente (macOS o Windows) como un icono.
 - **4D User**: Name of the 4D user, or alias if set with the [`SET USER ALIAS`](https://doc.4d.com/4dv19/help/command/en/page1666.html) command on the user machine.
 If passwords are not activated and no alias has been set, all users are named "Designer".
-- **Machine name**: Name of the remote machine.
+- **Nombre de máquina**: Nombre de la máquina remota.
 - **Session name**: Name of the session opened on the remote machine.
 - **IP Address**: IP address of the remote machine.
 - **Login date**: Date and time of the remote machine connection.